-Burdock flower stalks are in season right now, and they're a great, widely available foraged vegetable I look forward to harvesting en-masse every year.
+Burdock flower stalks or burdock stems are in season right now, and they're a great, widely available foraged vegetable I look forward to harvesting en-masse every year.
 At the abandoned farm where I do most of my harvesting, the soil is rich and black, and that means big burdocks, with big flower stalks.
 In a sitting, last year supplying the Bachelor Farmer Restaurant, I harvested over 100 pounds in a couple hours--not a bad yield at all.

 The flavor is very different from the roots--similar to celtuce, or other stem vegetables.
 The inside of a thick lettuce stalk is a good comparison.
 The flavor is hard to describe, a sort of mild, earthy, grassy taste, not unpleasant, just earthy.
 Compared to the flavor of the roots, it's a mild taste.